Clinical Global Impression Scale (CGI)

 It is straightforward and easy to use.

-The Clinical Global Impression Scale (CGI) is easy to use given that you only need to rate the patient based on two prompts, and then rate the prescribed medication based on its therapeutic effect and impact on the patient’s function.
+The Clinical Global Impression Scale (CGI) is easy to use.
+You only need to rate the patient based on two prompts and then rate the prescribed medication based on its therapeutic effect and impact on the patient’s function.

 The ease of use also makes it quick to accomplish.
-If you are handling more than one patient and you have several appointments in a day, then using this scale might be beneficial for you because it could save you some time.
+If you are handling more than one patient and have several appointments in a day, then using this scale might be beneficial because it could save you some time.

 It’s a great way to monitor a patient over time.